ykasidit/bluetooth_gnss/README.md

 Build instructions
 -----------

-These instructions are for Ubuntu GNU/Linux, it is similar in general for other operating systems, please see example flutter command usage for each OS.

-* Make sure you have the Android SDK installed and the env $ANDROID_HOME set:
+* Make sure you have the Android SDK installed and test that the env ANDROID_HOME set correctly:
 `echo $ANDROID_HOME`

 * Install the the [Flutter SDK](https://flutter.dev/docs/get-started/install) as per official instructions including the 'Android setup' part.